SoftInstigate/restheart/README.md

 * Built on top of [Undertow](http://undertow.io) web server.
 * Makes use of few, best of breed libraries, check the [pom.xml](https://github.com/SoftInstigate/restheart/blob/master/pom.xml)!

-No Development required
+Rapid Development
 ----
-* **No server side development is required** for your web and mobile applications.
+* **No server side development is required** in most of the cases for your web and mobile applications.
 * The **Setup** is simple with convention over configuration approach; **Docker Container** and **Vagrant Box** are available.
 * **Access Control** and **Schema Check** are provided out of the box.